svmiller/svmiller.github.io/_posts/2020-05-15-better-way-to-include-random-effects-stargazer.md

 </table>
 <br /></div>

 This approach is flexible to your own needs and particular set of models, but I want to highlight these important components.
 First, notice that Model 3 in the presentation was actually called as Model 2.
 Minimally, the function is `stargazer(M1, M2, M2)` because Model 3 (`M3`) is of class `blmerMod`.
-The overlap between `blmerMod` for Model 3 and `lmerMod` for Model 2 is obviously substantial, but `stargazer` will only process the latter and not the former.
+The overlap between `blmerMod` for Model 3 and `lmerMod` for Model 2 is obviously substantial, but `{stargazer}` will only process the latter and not the former.
 Thus, technically, Model 3 in the table was actually called as Model 2 again.

-Second, and importantly, I manually supplied the coefficients and the standard errors as a list drawn from the tidied objects I created with the `broom` package.
+Second, and importantly, I manually supplied the coefficients and the standard errors as a list drawn from the tidied objects I created with the `{broom}` package.
 This allowed me to overwrite Model 2 (as Model 3) with the actual coefficients and standard errors from Model 3.
 Thus, you can see in Model 3 that the results of the Bayesian mixed effects model suggest that allowing a random of slope for ideology for the 12 regions in the UK implies there's no overall effect of ideology in the United Kingdom after considering the region-by-region variation in the data.
 I note this humbly because, as I mentioned in [the blog post from March](http://svmiller.com/blog/2020/03/what-explains-british-attitudes-toward-immigration-a-pedagogical-example/), this is just a simple exercise aimed for instruction about quantitative methods.

-More importantly than the inferential takeaway (for the sake of this guide), I think this offers a workaround for those of you working with statistical models that `stargazer` can't process.
-If `stargazer` can't process/summarize the particular statistical model, but the `tidy()` function in the `broom` package can, 1) estimate a simple linear model or generalized linear model that contains all the same variables (with the exact variable names), 2) have `stargazer` process that model and 3) overwrite the coefficients and standard errors with the information summarized by the `tidy()` function in `broom`.
+More importantly than the inferential takeaway (for the sake of this guide), I think this offers a workaround for those of you working with statistical models that `{stargazer}` can't process.
+If `{stargazer}` can't process/summarize the particular statistical model, but the `tidy()` function in the `{broom}` package can, 1) estimate a simple linear model or generalized linear model that contains all the same variables (with the exact variable names), 2) have `{stargazer}` process that model and 3) overwrite the coefficients and standard errors with the information summarized by the `tidy()` function in `{broom}`.

-Third, omit the default model statistics that `stargazer` wants to supply and add your own with the `add.lines` option.
+Third, omit the default model statistics that `{stargazer}` wants to supply and add your own with the `add.lines` option.
 This will be the information that includes the number of groups/"clusters" in the random effect, the standard deviation of the random parameters, and the total number of observations in the data.
-The rest of the `stargazer` call is just for formatting.
+The rest of the `{stargazer}` call is just for formatting.

-My [previous stab at this](http://svmiller.com/blog/2015/02/quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package/) purported a means to "automate" the inclusion of information about random effects in a `stargazer` table summarizing mixed effects regressions.
+My [previous stab at this](http://svmiller.com/blog/2015/02/quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package/) purported a means to "automate" the inclusion of information about random effects in a `{stargazer}` table summarizing mixed effects regressions.
 This is a better way of doing it.